BerryC-VU/WSCB_Assign1/README.md

 **Run the Demo**

 There are four demo files under the [demos](https://github.com/BerryC-VU/WSCB_Assign1/tree/main/demos) folder.
 Users can test what they want using existing `demo*.sh` or create some new requests.
 The results of the demos can be found in the [results](https://github.com/BerryC-VU/WSCB_Assign1/tree/main/results) folder.

-To test all specifications, run the following code in the PATH  for an example:
+To test all specifications, run the following code as an example:
 ```
 ./demos/demo*.sh > ./results/demo*_res.txt
 ```